qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Vector layer to calculate the concave hull.

-``Number of neighboring points to consider`` [number] Number (integer) from 3 (maximum concave hull) to 999999999 (convex hull).
-  Determines the concaveness of the output polygon.
+``Number of neighboring points to consider`` [number] Determines the concaveness of the output polygon.
-  A lower number will result in a concave hull that follows the points very closely, while a higher number will tend to a convex hull.
+  A small number will result in a concave hull that follows the points very closely, while a high number will make the polygon look more like the convex hull (if the number is equal to or larger than the number of features, the result will be the convex hull).

-  Default: *3*
+  Default (and minimum): *3*

 ``Field`` [tablefield: any] Optional
-  If specified, one concave hull polygon is generated for each unique value of the field (by selecting points using this value).
+  If specified, one concave hull polygon is generated for each unique value of the field (by selecting features using this value).

   Default: *None*